spring-media/Carlos/README.md

 **DiskCacheLevel** is a persistent cache that asynchronously stores its values on disk.
 The capacity can be specified through the initializer, so that the disk size will never get too big.
 It accepts keys of any given type that conforms to the `StringConvertible` protocol and can store values of any given type that conforms to the `NSCoding` protocol.
-This cache level is thread-safe.
+This cache level is thread-safe, and currently the only `CacheLevel` that can fail when calling `set`, with a `DiskCacheLevelError.DiskArchiveWriteFailed` error.

 **NetworkFetcher** is a cache level that asynchronously fetches values over the network.
 It accepts `NSURL` keys and returns `NSData` values.